SF-WDI-LABS/rspec_testing_inventory/README.md

 * Use Rails to generate an item model.
 Items will have three attributes: `color`, `size`, and `status`.
 Read the Terminal output to see which files are created.
 Choose `y` to overwrite the factory file if there is a conflict.

 * Run `rspec` to confirm the tests are working.
-You will see "pending" tests.
+If they are, you will see "pending" tests.
+You may see an error - pause to debug it!

 #### Goal: Test the `items#show` controller action.